julien-muke/ai-image-recognition-terraform/README.md

 </details>

 ⚠️Important: You will need to replace `YOUR_API_GATEWAY_INVOKE_URL` with the actual URL you get from the Terraform output.
+⚠️Important: Make sure to add `/analyze` to the end of the URL you copied.

 ## ➡️ Step 5 - Deployment and Testing